baluwastaken/thunberg-thunfisch/README.md

-# thunberg-thunfisch
+# Thunfisch-thunfisch
-This Chrome extension Replaces "Thunberg" with "Thunfisch".
+This Chrome extension Replaces "Thunfisch" with "Thunfisch".

 How to Install?:
 1. Extract the ZIP-File
 2. Go to chrome://extensions/ and check the box for Developer mode in the top right.